utshomax/postman-docs/src/pages/docs/administration/managing-your-team/user-groups.md

 > **[Groups are available on Postman Enterprise plans.](https://www.postman.com/pricing)**

 With Postman groups, you can organize users into groups that reflect your organizational structure.
-Groups enable you to manage access to your team and onboard new users.
+Groups enable you to manage access to your team and onboard new team members.

 You must be a [Postman Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to create, manage, and delete groups.